it-all/Spaghettify/README.md

 # Spaghettify

-A PHP 7, PostgreSQL Platform Built on Slim Framework
+Spaghettify is a PHP 7, PostgreSQL Web Platform Built on Slim Framework

 INSTALLATION
+Clone or download

 Create a PostgreSQL database for this project and import spaghettify.postgres.sql (top level)
  - ie ~$ psql -U postgres
  - postgres=# create role mydbname with login;